moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/secret_manager/decisions/008_no_database.md

 For K/V secrets, this can be a metadata value, but this will not work for non-K/V dynamic secrets.
-One option would be to provision a K/V entry for all
-values: metadata fields for description could then be used and uniqueness across all types of secrets would potentially be enforced.
+One option would be to provision a K/V entry for all values (as mentioned above): metadata fields for description could then be used and uniqueness across all types of secrets would potentially be enforced.

 Theoretically this could also be done for inherited values (to "block" local engines from creating them), fixing the uniqueness check issue.
+However, it would not be ideal so using the `scope:` syntax would likely be preferable in that case.

 ##### Reused secret names